Unless noted specifically otherwise. the below policies apply to both continuing and new students.

 Procedures for handling allegations of research misconduct by full-time and part-time graduate students are available in the The University Research Integrity Policy.

-To ensure the personal well-being and productivity of our graduate students, safeguard against excessive demands on graduate students’ personal time, and introduce a minimum standard across the two Homewood schools regarding leave, the Deans of KSAS and WSE have established guidelines for Research and Teaching Assistants to be able to take leave.
+To ensure the personal well-being and productivity of our graduate students, safeguard against excessive demands on graduate students’ personal time, and introduce a minimum standard across the two Homewood schools regarding leave, the Deans of KSAS and WSE have established guidelines for Graduate Students (not enrolled in a lecture course, etc.) to be able to take leave.
 A detailed description of the policy can be found here: http://homewoodgrad.jhu.edu/academics/policies/.

 Annual Review Policy